-- Run the Orchestrator workflows described in Prerequisites for Creating Machines in vRealize Automation.
+- Run the vRealize Orchestrator workflows described in Prerequisites for Creating Machines in vRealize Automation.

 - Log in to vRealize Automation as a tenant administrator and verify that an endpoint has been created for vRealize Orchestrator and that its priority is set to 1.

-On the Infrastructure tab, go to , verify that vRealize Orchestrator appears in the list of endpoints, and verify that the endpoint has the VMware.VCenterOrchestrator.Priority property set to 1.
-For complete instructions, see the "Create a vRealize Orchestrator Endpoint" topic in the vRealize Automation Machine Extensibility document, available from the documentation page at https://www.vmware.com/support/pubs/vcac-pubs.html.
+On the Infrastructure tab, select , verify that vRealize Orchestrator appears in the list of endpoints, and verify that the endpoint has the VMware.VCenterOrchestrator.Priority property set to 1.
+For more information, see "Create a vRealize Orchestrator Endpoint" in the vRealize Automation Machine Extensibility document.

-- Familiarize yourself with the Information as a Service (IaaS) concepts and the process of creating machine blueprints and creating services and entitlements for them.
-See the vRealize Automation documentation, available from the documentation page at https://www.vmware.com/support/pubs/vcac-pubs.html.
+- Become familiar with the Information as a Service (IaaS) concepts and the process of creating machine blueprints and creating services and entitlements.
+For information, see the vRealize Automation documentation.

 - Log in to vRealize Automation as a tenant administrator and create one or more machine blueprints that have a source type of iaas-service.

-Important: When specifying the machine name in the blueprint, use a naming scheme that will indicate to any View administrators that the machine was created in vRealize Automation.
-Machines that are created in vRealize Automation should be deleted only from within vRealize Automation.
-The naming scheme lets the View administrator know that the machine should not be deleted from the View Administrator UI.
-If the machine is deleted from within View Administrator, the machine status in vRealize Automation appears as Missing.
+Note: When specifying the machine name in the blueprint, use a naming scheme that indicates that the machine was created in vRealize Automation.
+To delete machines that were created in vRealize Automation, use vRealize Automation.
+The naming scheme enables an administrator identify the machine.
+Do not delete the machine in Horizon Console.
+If the machine is deleted in Horizon Console, the machine status in vRealize Automation appears as Missing.

-- When you create the virtual machine template, install the latest version of VMware Tools and View Agent in the guest operating system.
+- When you create the virtual machine template, install the latest version of VMware Tools and Horizon Agent in the guest operating system.